tinselcity/tinselcity.github.io/about.md

 #### Profile

-- Currently living in LA County, working at [Verizon Digital Media Services](https://www.verizondigitalmedia.com/)
+- Currently living in LA County, working at [EdgeCast](https://www.edgecast.com/)
 - Graduated in 2001 from [UC Davis](https://www.ucdavis.edu/) (University of California Davis).
 - Interested in software development and computer security.